YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Step What carries forward What needs review

-Parse the stream Document boundaries, root value, nested keys, list positions, scalar values, aliases, and empty values.
-Invalid indentation, unresolved syntax, or a standalone JSON object or array stops conversion.
+Parse the stream Document boundaries, root values, nested keys, list positions, scalar values, aliases, and empty values.
+Invalid indentation, unresolved syntax, or standalone JSON stops conversion.

 Summarize documents Root type, top-level counts, nested key totals, scalar totals, maximum depth, and sample values.
-A root scalar or unexpected array can be valid YAML but unsuitable for a configuration target.
+A valid root scalar or unexpected array can still be unsuitable for a configuration destination.

-Serialize structured output JSON and normalized YAML keep the parsed tree visible for review.
-Comments, spacing, original key order, and original quote style may change or disappear.
+Serialize structure Normalized YAML and generated JSON keep the parsed tree visible for review.
+Comments, original spacing, original key order, and original quote style may change or disappear.

-Emit assignment text Scalar leaves become env, INI, or properties lines.
+Emit assignment text Scalar leaves become env, INI, or properties entries.
 Objects and arrays are not emitted as direct assignment values, and destination loaders may coerce strings differently.

 Path and Assignment Rules

-Flattened names are addresses, not a universal standard.
-They need enough escaping to point back to the same YAML leaf, while still staying readable for the target format.
+Flattened names are addresses back to YAML leaves.
+They need enough escaping to avoid ambiguity while staying readable for the target format.

 Path and assignment conversion rules